2022 U.S. Open Cup final: Summary

 The final was watched by 25,527 spectators, including several thousand traveling Sacramento fans.
 Orlando controlled possession and outshot the visitors in the first half, but were unable to beat Republic FC's defense.
 In the 75th minute, a turnover from Sacramento defender Dan Casey was collected by Benji Michel and passed to Facundo Torres, who scored from 18 yards.
 Michel earned a penalty for Orlando five minutes later after a tackle by Casey during a counter-attack.
 Torres converted the penalty by sending Danny Vitiello the wrong way and gave the hosts a 2–0 lead.
 In the fifth minute of stoppage time, Torres sent a through-ball to Michel, who ran between two defenders and shot across the goal to score Orlando's third of the final.
 The match ended in a 3–0 victory for Orlando City, clinching their first U.S. Open Cup title.

 Details

 Post-match

-The 2022 US Open Cup was the first championship clinched by Orlando City since they entered MLS in 2015.
+The 2022 U.S. Open Cup was the first championship clinched by Orlando City since they entered MLS in 2015.
 As winners of the match, they earned $300,000 in prize money as well as qualification for the 2023 CONCACAF Champions League—their first continental competition.
 Orlando City are the second Floridian club to win the U.S. Open Cup, having been preceded by the St. Petersburg Kickers in 1989, and the first to participate in the CONCACAF Champions League.
 As runners-up, Sacramento earned $100,000 as well as a $15,000 bonus as the top team in the tournament from the USL Championship.
+Both clubs reached the round of 32 in the 2023 edition of the U.S. Open Cup, but were eliminated on the same day.